Adrienne Staples

-Adrienne Lee Staples (born 1956/1957) is a New Zealand local-body politician.
+Adrienne Lee Staples (née Darling; 5 December 1956 – 20 April 2026) was a New Zealand local-body politician.
 She was the mayor of South Wairarapa for 12 years from 2004 to 2016, and was the first woman to serve in the role.
 In 2017 Staples was awarded the Order of the Rising Sun by the Japanese government, in recognition of her promotion of Japanese–New Zealand friendship and mutual understanding.

-Personal life
+Background

-Staples was born in Featherston, New Zealand.
-She runs a small manufacturing business based in Featherston and a Wellington IT consulting company.
+Staples was born in Featherston, New Zealand, on 5 December 1956.
+She ran a small manufacturing business based in Featherston and a Wellington IT consulting company.
+Staples died on 20 April 2026.

 Career

 Staples was a member of the Featherston community board.
 She was elected Mayor of South Wairarapa in 2004, becoming the district's first female mayor.
-After retiring from the mayoralty in 2016 she ran for a position on the Greater Wellington Regional Council, where she was elected deputy-chair.
-She was re-elected as deputy for a second term in 2022.
-Staples is running for re-election to the regional council in the 2025 elections.

 In 2013, Staples and other Wairarapa mayors were the subject of a parody video based on the film Downfall.
 She and her husband threatened to sue the video's creator for defamation, and engaged lawyers to have YouTube remove the video.

+After retiring from the mayoralty in 2016 she ran for a position on the Greater Wellington Regional Council, where she was elected the representative for the Wairarapa constituency.
+In 2019, Staples was elected deputy chair of the regional council, and was re-elected to the position in 2022.
+Staples ran for and won a fourth-term on the regional council in the 2025 elections, and was subsequently re-elected as deputy chair.